 Incomplete Disclosure

-Sometimes God never discloses his complete rationale for why he allows us to suffer so intensely.
+Sometimes, God never discloses his complete rationale for allowing us to suffer so intensely.
 In these cases, we must wait until heaven for his personalized answer.

 This is a deal-breaker for some of us.